echoa/test_gb_sync/models/sealion_v3/sealion_v3_llama3_1_8B.md

-# SEA-LIONv3 8B
+# SEA-LIONv3 Llama3.1 8B
 ## Introduction
 Our SEA-LIONv3 Llama3.1 8B models have been continued pre-trained on top of [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) that is 8 billion parameters in size, with **context length of 128K tokens**, making it one of the SEA-LION models with the longest context length to date.

-The SEA-LIONv3 Llama3.1 8B base model was continued pre-trained on approximately 200B tokens across 11 SEA languages: Burmese, Chinese, English, Filipino, Indonesia, Khmer, Lao, Malay, Tamil, Thai and Vietnamese, sourced from diverse datasets, including Wiki and Dolma.
+The training data for SEA-LIONv3 Llama3.1 8B comprises approximately 200B tokens across 11 SEA languages: Burmese, Chinese, English, Filipino, Indonesia, Khmer, Lao, Malay, Tamil, Thai and Vietnamese.

 The fine-tuning process involved 9.5 million English instructions for math and reasoning (Stage 1) and 7.3 million multilingual prompts, emphasising SEA languages and tasks (Stage 2).